YiyanZhai/YiyanZhai.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Hi, I'm Yiyan Zhai :)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am Yiyan Zhai, a rising senior at Carnegie Mellon University, pursuing a Bachelor of Science in Computer Science with a concentration in Machine Learning.
+I am a rising senior at Carnegie Mellon University, pursuing a Bachelor of Science in Computer Science with a concentration in Machine Learning.